Curious as to how long your project will take?

 There are three types of shading the space around text: highlighting the text directly, inserting the text within a text box or within a table cell.

 The easiest of the three to use is highlighting the text directly, but this limits the design to the spacing surrounding the font by the font’s designer.
 Within a text box allows a wider space between the edge of the colour and the text, and allows a border all the way around the text, but it now functions as more of a picture, and not text that flows along with the rest of the document.
-Shading within a tables gives the most control of design, but is the least End User-friendly, as there are many nuances to this option.
-If the End User chooses from a Quick Table or if the Table is left for them to fill in only, this solution provides the most versatility in design, but not quite the same as InDesign.
+Shading within a tables gives the most control of design, but is the least End User-friendly, as there are many nuances to this option (e.g., transparency cannot be set in a table cell).

 Spacing